soleilvermeil/court-of-fontaine/README.md

 docker run -p 8000:8000 court-of-fontaine
 ```

-You can then access the website at http://127.0.0.1:8000 **altough the terminal may indicate another URL**.
+You can then access the website at http://127.0.0.1:8000 **altough the terminal may indicate another URL** (this issue has still to be adressed; go to https://github.com/SoleilVermeil/court-of-fontaine/issues/1 to see if it has already been resolved).

 ### Run directly